maniempire/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * What is *inversion of control*?

   A design in which custom-written portions of a computer program receive the flow of control from a generic, reusable library.
 (Refer here more details - http://stackoverflow.com/questions/3058/what-is-inversion-of-control)
 * What is tail recursion?

-(A tail call is a subroutine call performed as the final action of a procedure)
+  Tail recursion is a special kind of recursion where the recursive call is the very last thing in the function.
+It's a function that does not do anything at all after recursing.
+(Refer here more details - https://www.quora.com/What-is-tail-recursion-Why-is-it-so-bad)
 * What is *virtual function*?
 * What is *virtual method table*?
 * What is *dynamic binding*?(Actual method implementation invoked is determined at run time based on the class of the object, not the type of the variable or expression)